You will find a service sheet for worship from home by pressing the "tab" above.

-Each Sunday, following our Bishop’s guidance, Mass will be offered (& the bell rung,) at 10.00 on all our behalves, for the parish, including the eight people who have died from covid19 within the boundaries of the St Philips'parish.
+Each Sunday, following our Bishop’s guidance, Mass will be offered (& the bell rung,) at 10.00 on all our behalves, for the parish, including the ten people who have died from covid19 within the boundaries of the St Philips'parish.
 This will be in St. Philips Church, which remains closed however to the congregation even for prayer BUT we are united in prayer in this way

 Fr.
 Edd Stock at Holy Trinity Sydenham – is continuing to raise money for families who are experiencing serious hardship due to the financial impact of the crisis – St Philips is supporting this important initiative and have made a donation of £500 – but individuals can also donate via the Citizens U.K. Lewisham website.
+Over £12,000 has been raised so far.

 St Philips is an Anglican parish church within the Diocese of Southwark and based in Sydenham in south east London.
 St Philips has a friendly and multi-cultural congregation who rely on the effective power of prayer and the healing power of the Holy Spirit and who live out their faith in weekly and daily worship.
 All are very welcome to join us for our Sunday Eucharist, where we all meet together as a family: communicant members of other Churches are invited to take communion with us.
 Alternatively, you may prefer one of the quieter less formal weekday masses.
 Whatever your preference, why not join us?
 You will be very welcome.